Your Guardianship Attorney Vancouver WA

 - Transferring Guardianship from or to another state

-Guardianship of a minor (under 18) is a legal option that differs in many respects from guardianship of a disabled adult.
-Judges will want to insure that the impact and effect of a guardianship of the minor on parental rights are considered along with the suitability of other alternatives.
+Guardianship of a minor (under 18) is a legal option that differs significantly from guardianship of a disabled adult.
+Judges will want to ensure that parental rights are considered in making decisions in minor guardianship petitions.

-The responsibility of caring for a person who is not capable of caring for him or herself, and protecting their assets for their benefit, is a very important role.
+Caring for a person incapable of caring for him or herself and protecting their assets for their benefit is a very important role.

 In Washington, anyone can file a petition for guardianship of someone who appears to be incapacitated.
 Relatives, caregivers, and health care providers are often petitioners.

-The petitioner can ask to be appointed guardian or can propose that someone else be appointed guardian.
+The petitioner can ask to be appointed guardian or propose that someone else be appointed guardian.

 The process can be completed in 60 days but can take longer.

-It is the responsibility of the Superior Court to oversee all guardianships and to make certain that they are functioning in the best interests of an incapacitated person.
-The court must review periodic reports and accountings that the guardian is required to file.
+It is the responsibility of the Superior Court to oversee all guardianships and ensure that they function in the best interests of an incapacitated person.
+The court must review periodic reports and accountings that the guardian must file.